UCACCMET12: Research in Practice – Methods and Statistics for the Social Scientist

 This module is recommended for students with an interest in sociology, economics, geography, criminology, empirical political sciences, social psychology and focuses mainly on logistic regression analysis.

 For all University College Utrecht courses students must earn a C- or better in the prerequisite courses.
-To qualify for admission to Methods and Statistics II, students must satisfy the following additional requirements:
+To qualify for admission to Methods and Statistics II, students must satisfy the following additional requirement:

 - at least a D- on the SPSS proficiency test